Nicotine Withdrawal Symptoms and Timeline

 Many of the symptoms that manifest in week one continue throughout the entire withdrawal process, and can even linger after withdrawal is over.
 That is the nature of addiction.
 However, the first week is the hardest for smokers to make it through, as the body is normalizing after constant nicotine exposure.

 Nicotine withdrawal symptoms can begin as early as 30 minutes after smoking a cigarette (or vaping an e-cig).
-Depending on how long a person has been smoking, and on how heavily they smoke, the effects of nicotine on the brain wears off anywhere between 30 minutes and 2 hours.
+Depending on how long a person has been smoking, and on how heavily they smoke or vape (some vapes, like Juul vape, for example, can contain up to 5mg/ml of nicotine), the effects of nicotine on the brain wears off anywhere between 30 minutes and 2 hours.
 It has a very short lifespan once introduced to the brain, and therefore must be delivered in very regular doses to maintain the ‘buzz’ that the brain is used to functioning on.

 - Most of these symptoms peak approximately 3-5 days after quitting, and then begin to taper off.